nizamumkl/distance-calculator/README.md

 Deployment and Further Enhancements:
 - Deploy the service to a server or platform.
-- Additionally, consider any further improvements or additional features that might enhance the functionality of your web service.
+- Additionally, consider any further improvements or additional features that might enhance the functionality of the web service.